Enhancing GST Security: Introducing Two-Factor Authentication (2FA)

 In a decisive and forward-thinking move to fortify the robustness of security measures associated with GST logins and deter unauthorized access, the Goods and Services Tax Network (GSTN) has introduced the proactive implementation of Two-Factor Authentication (2FA) for taxpayers.

-The rigorous testing of the 2FA protocol commenced with meticulous attention in the State of Haryana during November 2023.
+The rigorous testing of the 2FA protocol commenced with meticulous attention in the State of Haryana in November 2023.
 With the results yielding a high degree of satisfaction, the implementation swiftly extended its reach to encompass states such as Punjab, Chandigarh, Uttarakhand, Rajasthan, and Delhi.
-This implementation came into effect from December 1, 2023, marking the initiation of the first phase.
+This implementation came into effect on December 1, 2023, marking the initiation of the first phase.
 The subsequent phase, poised for rollout in the imminent future, will comprehensively cover the remaining states.

 Limitations: